-- Educator with experience from 3rd grade to adult education, including subbing in the DHH program through the Northwestern Illinois Association
+- Educator with experience from 3rd grade to adult education

-- Mom of 2, one of whom is deaf
+- Mom of 2, one of whom is Deaf+

-- Illinois Hands and Voices Guide By Your
+- President of Illinois Hands & Voices

-Side Board of Directors member

-- Parent Facilitator for the Illinois Service

-Resource Center
+- Masters of Social Work student

 Objectives

 Participants will..

 Consider observable and unobservable disabilities and how they may impact an individual's participation and inclusion in the service(s) they provide.